Domestic Wastewater Management (Septic Tanks)

 - Spread of diseases.

 - Septic tank installations and alterations.

-A Council issued permit is required prior to the installation of new septic tank systems and alterations of existing septic tank systems.
+Prior to the installation or alteration of a wastewater system, Council must issue a Permit to Install or Alter a Wastewater System.
 Your plumber may provide you with general information regarding the wastewater treatment system suitable for your property however if you require specific details regarding on-site wastewater treatment options and installation requirements refer to the Environmental Protection Authority (EPA) website.
-Council will only issue a Septic Tank Permit for EPA approved wastewater systems.
+Council will only issue a Permit to Install for EPA approved wastewater systems.

-Council’s Environmental Health Officer will undertake an initial site assessment of the property prior to the issue of a Septic Tank Permit.
+Council’s Environmental Health Officer (EHO) will undertake an initial site assessment of the property prior to the issue of a Permit to Install.
 In some cases you may be required to provide additional information regarding the site and/or the proposed system for installation.
-In some cases, namely for development on small lots, steep slopes, flood prone areas or areas known to have poor draining soils, nearby surface water, shallow depth to bedrock or a high water table, a Land Capability Assessment may be required as part of the planning process.
-This must be undertaken by a qualified consultant in accordance with the EPA publication 746.1, Land Capability Assessment of Onsite Domestic Wastewater Management.
+Small lot sizes, steep slopes, flood prone areas or areas known to have poor draining soils, nearby surface water, shallow depth to bedrock or a high water table, may require a Land Capability Assessment as part of the planning process.

-The following is an outline of the septic tank application and installation process:
+The following is an outline of the on-site wastewater application and installation process: